hamda123113/NETWORKWALKS-EMMANUEL-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

-# 🔐 Cybersecurity Lab Setup
+# 🔐 Cybersecurity and Pen testing Lab Setup
 ## 📌 Project Overview

 This project focuses on setting up a basic cybersecurity laboratory using Oracle VirtualBox and Kali Linux.